-The agency will be required to attach an electronic file containing a written explanation for requesting the extension to the extension request form.
-The agency should also consider attaching an electronic file with corrobarating evicidence supporting the reason the extension is being requested.
+The agency will be required to attach an electronic file containing its own written explanation for requesting the extension to the extension request form.
+The agency should also consider attaching an electronic file with corroborating evidence supporting the reason the extension is being requested.

 The Legislative Auditor will not approve extensions in which:

 If an extension request is not approved and the agency's report is not submitted by the statutory due date, the agency's name will be placed on the non-compliance list on the Legislative Auditor's website.
-No state funds may be paid out to any agency whose name is listed on the non-compliance list on the Legislative Auditor's website.
+No state or federal funds passed through the state may be paid out to any agency whose name is listed on the non-compliance list on the Legislative Auditor's website.